 Color

-If you know anything about the Zelle brand, you know that it's purple.
+If you know anything about the Zelle brand, you know it's purple.
 But there's a lot more nuance that goes into applying color to Zelle-branded materials.
 Starting with the original brand palette, I led the continued development of guidelines around color, accommodating various types of content as the brand grew to new heights.

-The original brand palette featured purple and white as the primary colors, with indigo and light purple secondary colors, and a green accent.
+The original brand palette featured purple and white as primary colors, with indigo and light purple secondary colors, and a green accent.
 I added grays and two additional purple accents, which made the palette more versatile—especially for iconography and illustrations.

 Zelle produces a large volume of educational content, especially regarding how to use Zelle safely and avoid scams.
 I created this extended palette for educational content to call out potential safety concerns (red) and tips on how to use Zelle safely (yellow).